Emergency Response Plan

 Designated First Aid Plan: All injuries no matter how minor must be reported to Consigli Superintendent immediately.
-The superintendent will then report all injuries to the CCC Safety Director.
-A fully stocked first aid kit and blood borne pathogens kit shall be maintained on the project site.
+The superintendent will then report all injuries to the CCC Safety Director and Project Management.
+A fully stocked first aid kit and bloodborne pathogens kit shall be maintained on the project site.
 Only properly trained personnel will administer first aid.
 Consigli Construction shall follow Site Safety Plan for first Aid.
-Report all incidents to the Safety Director.

 ** Please review chapter 1 and 27 for additional details.

-Emergency Management Response: In the event of an Emergency the construction workers shall leave the building immediately.
-Point of assembly/muster shall be at the designated location at the corner of Osborn St. and State St. (as identified on the posted evacuation plan).
+Emergency Management Response: In the event of an Emergency the construction workers shall leave all of the buildings immediately.
+Point of assembly/muster shall be identified on the posted evacuation plan.
 In the Event of a DISASTER, the Superintendent or Safety director shall instruct the construction workers to leave the site or remain in place and await further instruction.
 The following steps should be taken in the event of an emergency

 • Your location (refer to site evacuation plan) phone number, and name;